Jane Goodall Institute

-The Jane Goodall Institute (JGI) is a global non-profit wildlife and environment conservation organization headquartered in Washington, DC.
-It was founded in 1977 by English primatologist Jane Goodall and Genevieve di San Faustino (1919-2011).
+The Jane Goodall Institute (JGI) is a global non-profit wildlife and environment conservation organization headquartered in Washington, D.C..
+It was founded in 1977 by English primatologist Jane Goodall (1934–2025) and Genevieve di San Faustino (1919–2011).
 The institute's mission is to improve the treatment and understanding of primates through public education and legal representation, to protect their habitats in partnership with local communities, and to recruit and train young people for these missions.

 History

 Jane Goodall began her career in 1960 in Gombe National Park, Tanzania.
 Her research on chimpanzees proved that they are close to humans not only genetically, but also in their behavior.
 At the beginning of her research, she was able to work in an untouched forest, but over the years, the local population cleared larger and larger areas of trees and destroyed animals.
 Jane Goodall realized that in order for the chimpanzees to survive, she had to protect their habitat, but for this, it was necessary that the living conditions of the local population were suitable and that they cooperated in nature conservation work, knowing the common goal.
 This led to the founding of the Jane Goodall Institute.

 At first, the daily activities of the institute were carried out from home by committee members and volunteers.
 In the early 1980s, the institute moved into the San Francisco office of the California Academy of Sciences and later to Washington, D.C.